lidaof/eg-react/README.md

 # Importance Tracks

-This fork will attempt to implement tracks for importance scores for the browser.
-Get in touch with Surag for the Firebase .env config file if interested in contributing and place it in frontend/.
+This fork will implements tracks for importance scores for the browser.
+Works well with Chrome/Edge, not with Safari.
+Get in touch with Surag for the Firebase .env config file if interested in using sessions and place it in frontend/.
+Otherwise just store `REACT_APP_NO_FIREBASE=1` in `frontend/.env`.
 Then run `npm install` from within frontend/ and then `npm start`.

 # WashU Epigenome Browser